okta/okta.github.io/_source/_posts/2017-12-06-bootiful-development-with-spring-boot-and-react.md

 ### Okta Spring Boot Starter

 To lock down the backend, you can use [Okta's Spring Boot Starter](https://github.com/okta/okta-spring-boot).
-To integrate this starter, add the following dependency to `server/pom.xml`:
+To integrate this starter, add the following dependencies to `server/pom.xml`:

 ```xml
 <dependency>